mozilla/chronicle/README.md

 ### Code

-The server-side code dependencies are managed with [npm](https://www.npmjs.com/).
+The server-side code dependencies are managed with [npm](https://www.npmjs.com/) and requires that [Grunt](http://gruntjs.com/) is globally installed (`npm install -g grunt-cli`).
 The front-end dependencies are managed with [Bower](https://bower.io/); you can install it via `npm install -g bower` if you don't have it on your system.

 To fetch dependencies and get cooking: